grscheller/scheller-linux-archive/linux/info/vimNotes/vimFactoids.md

 * On modern Linuxes, the vi "executable" is either a symlink to ex, traditional BSD based vi, or a symlink to vim.
-If vim is started with the name vi, it lauches itself in vi cmpatibility mode.
+If vim is started with the name vi, it lauches itself in vi compatibility mode.
 Vim in compatibility mode is neither POSIX compliant nor a Vi clone.